 To do so, you should ask for periodical feedback on the functions and design of your reports and use existing data to make tweaks and improvements that ensure that you get the best return on investment for your efforts.

-Now that we understand the power of this most valued of CRM tools in a practical context and how to create a report that gets results, it’s time to take our Salesforce report builder to the next level by looking at a working Salesforce report template or two.
+Now that we understand the power of these most valued CRM tools in a practical context and how to use Salesforce report templates to their fullest advantage, it’s time to take our Salesforce report builder to the next level by looking at a working Salesforce report template or three.